Table of Contents

 Second Level Option (SLO)

-You can attend a second level course of education at any community, comprehensive, secondary or vocational school, with which the Department of Education and Skills has a funding relationship.
+You can attend a second level course of education at any community, comprehensive, secondary or vocational school, with which the Department of Education has a funding relationship.

 Third Level Option (TLO)